maxjustus/chttpjs/README.md

 });
 await client.connect();

-// Query - streams packets as they arrive for await (const packet of client.query("SELECT * FROM table")) {
+for await (const packet of client.query("SELECT * FROM table")) {
   if (packet.type === "Data") {
     for (const row of packet.batch) {